-M1’s robo-advisor element provides investment portfolio templates, referred to as “Pies.”
+M1’s robo investing element provides investment portfolio templates, referred to as “Pies.”
 The Pies are based on Modern Portfolio Theory (MPT).
-Most robo-advisors use MPT in their algorithms.
-But unlike other robo-advisors, with M1, there’s no questionnaire used to determine your investment risk tolerance.
+Most robo advisors use MPT in their algorithms.
+But unlike other robo advisors, with M1, there’s no questionnaire used to determine your investment risk tolerance.

 You can invest all of your money in one of these prebuilt templates or customize it in any way that you want.
 M1 Finance will then manage your account by maintaining your allocations within the Pie through rebalancing and allocating your new contributions.

 But M1 works more like a traditional investment brokerage platform in that you can choose your own investments for your Pies.
 You can even purchase individual stocks and exchange-traded funds (ETFs) within your account — as well as the prebuilt Pies.

 |Automatic Deposits||— Daily, Weekly, and Monthly|

 |Customer Service||Phone: M-F 9A-5P CT; Email|

 |Promotions||Invest for FREE|

 - Trading window — M1 Finance makes all trades at 9 AM Central Time each day that the New York Stock Exchange is open.
 No trading can take place outside the trading window.

 - Dividends — All dividend income will be reinvested in your portfolio once it reaches at least $10.

 - Tax reporting — M1 Finance integrates directly with H&R Block and TurboTax.